Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

-With its unrivaled expertise in electronics design, control, and manufacture, Mitsubishi Electric delivers the highest reliability and highest efficiency in uninterruptible power supplies
+With its unrivaled expertise in electronics design, control, and manufacture, Mitsubishi Electric delivers the highest reliability and highest efficiency in uninterruptible power supplies.

 First introduced to the North American UPS Market in 2008 in the 9900A series 3 phase UPS modules, Mitsubishi Electric now includes 3 level topology in all of its 480V UPS products.
 Mitsubishi has led the way in this technology and now has over ten years of experience in its design, construction, and operation.

-Mitsubishi Electric’s Virtual Neutral provides the means to remedy all the adverse conditions that can be caused in a transformerless UPS.
-It also provides harmonic mitigation that is unparalleled in the UPS industry.
-This creates the perfect environment for the removal of excess transformers from the critical power path, greatly increasing overall UPS efficiency and reducing UPS footprints.
-Transformerless White Paper
+Mitsubishi Electric’s Virtual Neutral provides the means to remedy all the adverse conditions that can be caused in a transformerless UPS, while providing harmonic mitigation that is unparalleled in the UPS industry.
+This creates the perfect environment for the removal of excess transformers from the critical power path, greatly increasing overall UPS efficiency and reducing UPS footprint.

 There are many UPS configurations available when designing a critical load application.
 The complexity of each design varies based upon budgets, uptime requirements, risk aversion, maintenance plans, and existing infrastructure.
 These designs are typically broken down into four tiers.
 Each tier expands on the reliability and maintainability of the previous tier.